 Homeschool Experiments can take science to the next level.
 The children will enjoy experimenting with water blobs.
-It is a great activity for summer homeschool.
+It is an excellent activity for summer homeschool.
 Let them help you design and build a water blob this summer.

-Now, I warn you The hardest part of this whole program is likely going to be the prospect of small children Which, apparently, is perfectly insufferable Is it ready now?
-It's not ready yet, it hasn't been ready for the past 20 minutes About halfway through I put in some blue-blooded food coloring, which makes it look pretty awesome "Looks like the room! " ...
+Now, I warn you, The most challenging part of this whole program is likely going to be the prospect of small children, Which is utterly insufferable.
+Is it ready now?
+It's not ready yet; it hasn't been prepared for the past 20 minutes.
+About halfway through, I put in some blue-blooded food coloring, which makes it look pretty awesome.
+"Looks like the room! " ...
 Or...like space.
-Once it's filled I merely taped up the hole with some duct strip and- "Is it ready? " It's ready!
-Now, we fed these minors a good sum of drivel before we tell them to release, merely to see how long this thing would really last-place Under intense preconditions This is awesome!
-There was a whole lot of jumping There are just a few water blob angels Some acrobatics Some..ah..some children, All in all, it lasted about a solid, mmmm, 10 minutes before the first leak was sprung Alright, we've got hole# 1 And it actually wasn't that bad, merely a couple little holes in the seams of the plastic and the where the fusing meets the water A few of these initiated to spring up within the first few minutes or so, but with a couple portions of strip, it actually wasn't a big problem "That is not helping" "Ah, there's another one" Ah, yep, you just made it bigger.
+Once it's filled, I merely taped up the hole with some duct strip and- "Is it ready? " It's ready!
+Now, we fed these minors a good sum of nonsense before we tell them to release, merely to see how long this thing would last-place Under intense preconditions.
+This is awesome!
+There was a whole lot of jumping There are just a few water blob angels, Some acrobatics, Some..ah..some children; all in all, it lasted about a solid, mmmm, 10 minutes before the first leak was sprung.
+Alright, we've got hole# 1, And it wasn't that bad, merely a couple of little holes in the plastic's seams and where the fusing meets the water A few of these initiated to spring up within the first few minutes or so.
+Still, with a couple of portions of strip, it wasn't a big problem.
+"That is not helping" "Ah, there's another one" Ah, yep, you just made it bigger.

-However, all the duct strip in "the words" won't help you when a child's natural instinct of picking at things altogether takes over "I'm picking holes.
+However, all the duct strip in "the words" won't help you when a child's instinct of picking at things altogether takes over.
+"I'm picking holes.
 Homeschool experiments " "It looks like it's peeing" Oop, yeah, yeah, that is wet now.
-And..
-The Water Blob has been compromised Which isn't inevitably a bad situation.
-It kinda afforded the Water Blob two seconds life after the minors initial excitement wore off THIS IS AWESOME !!!
-Now, it merely becomes a small pond Or..a watering hole Whichever you prefer, because apparently, it tastes delicious All in all it lasted a good three hours, I would say The Water Blob, somewhat successful, few portions of duct strip here there are still, but, otherwise, damn fine day Leave a, ya know, some merriment pins for the summer in specific comments below, and we'll see you next time!
+And.
+The Water Blob has been compromised, Which isn't inevitably a lousy situation.
+It kind of afforded the Water Blob two seconds life after the minor's initial excitement wore off.
+THIS IS AWESOME !!!
+It merely becomes a small pond Or..a watering hole, Whichever you prefer, because apparently, it tastes delicious.
+All in all, it lasted a good three hours.
+I would say The Water Blob, somewhat successful.
+Few portions of duct strip here there are still, but, otherwise, damn fine day Leave a, you know, some merriment pins for the summer in specific comments below, and we'll see you next time!
 Kids.

 As found on Youtube